Thank you to Educating AMY for sending Busy Books for review in exchange for my honest opinion.

 “Each book contains sensory, literacy, numeracy, problem-solving, and basic math while opening a world of creative play.”

 In the Little Mechanic Creative Play Quiet Book your little one will discover a pilot ready for flight with a removable propeller on an elasticated button, then open up to discover a truck containing a lacing activity to hold the truck to the trailer!
 A range of tools to fix the vehicles or free play are included.
 Once my son opened up the truck and discovered a train and motorcycle, he was so excited!

 There is also a crane with a velcro “magnet,” which can be used to hoist the puzzle bricks into the correct spot and an adorable color-matching vehicle wheel and so, so much more.
 This book keeps my two-and-a-half-year-old son’s attention longer than almost any other toy we own.
 I am so happy that it encourages his creativity and imagination all while he is learning and having fun – and that it is completely screen free!

 Overall, we are huge fans of our Quiet Books from Educating AMY!
 Tell me in the comments, which of their books looks like the most fun to you?

 Buy It: Head over to Educating AMY ~ Use Code EMILY20 for 20% off your order!

 Hi, my name is Asha.
 I am 33-years-old and am a nurse by profession.
 Right now I am battling Breast Cancer.
-My husband and I have been married for 7 years and together we have a sweet five-year-old daughter, a two-year-old son, and a lovable bunny named Caramel.
+My husband and I have been married for 7.5 years and together we have a sweet six-year-old daughter, a fun three-year-old son, and a lovable bunny named Caramel.
 I enjoy spending time with family, taking photographs, scrapbooking, hunting, fishing, cooking and gardening.